za3k/short-programs/README.md

 ---
 Command-line program for performing basic set operations on lines in files. `comm` can be used for some of this on sorted files but it's a little stronger.

+tag_images
+---
+Tag images in a directory interactively, using 'feh'.
+One button resizes, another tags the image using an interactive program.
+I use this for processing scanned images.

 timer
 ---
 Kitchen timer for the command line